prometheus/docs/content/blog/2015-08-17-service-discovery-with-etcd.md

 `srvs.delete` method instead.

-We finish each update by another call to `srvs.persist` to write out the changes to the file Promtheus is watching.
+We finish each update by another call to `srvs.persist` to write out the changes to the file Prometheus is watching.

 ### Modification methods